ghorbanzade/ghorbanzade/Readme.md

 # Hey, I'm Pejman

-I am the Founder of [Touca], a developer tool that helps software engineers see the true impact of their code changes on the behavior and performance of their software.
+I am building [Touca](https://github.com/trytouca/trytouca), an open-source regression testing system that helps engineers find the side-effects of their daily code changes on the behavior and performance of their software.

 Before Touca, I was a senior software engineer at Canon Medical Informatics, building software for 3D visualization of medical images.
 Before that, I